xpdustry/toxopid/README.md

 - Don't forget to specify the `[mod|plugin].[h]json` location with `modFile`.
 It's set to `./plugin.json` by default for some reasons.

+- Mods/Plugins are bundled with shadow, no need to include them manually.

 > Also, checkout [Mindeploy](https://github.com/NiChrosia/Mindeploy).